LiNuX-Mallu/quizapp/README.md

 Feel inspired to contribute?
 Your ideas and contributions are welcome!
 Feel free to fork the project, make improvements, and submit pull requests.
 Let's make QuizApp even better, together.

-## License

-This project is open source and available under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for more details.

 ## Acknowledgments

 - Special thanks to the GPT API for enabling the generation of diverse and challenging questions.